Draggie306/EditingCheatSheets/A Level/Geography - Hazardous Earth.md

 Dark North (u/dxrknxrth)](https://www.reddit.com/user/dxrknxrth/) and [this](https://www.reddit.com/r/interestingasfuck/comments/175gfgy/the_appalachian_mountains_atlas_mountains/) Reddit post!

 Geologic sequeces and the apparent fit of the continents show that regions with similar geologies - such as the Appalachian Mountain Range in the USA but also the Scottish Highlands and Scandanavian Mountains - were once together.
 These mountains are of similar lithologies and composition, and they are also close to the ocean on all the continents.
-When these continents are joined together,
+What's more is that these continents looked like they could be joined: eastern Brazil fits almost perfectly into central Africa, and northern America aligns to an extent with Europe.

 ### Fossil evidence